soderalohastrom/huihui-mana-o/memory-bank/progress.md

 ### Evolution of Project Decisions:

 -   **Initial Decision (2023-10-26)**: The project is officially defined as a new, unified application, building upon the principles of several existing PoCs rather than directly forking or merging them.
 The technology stack (Next.js, Convex, TypeScript, Tailwind) has been chosen.
+-   **Git Initialization (2023-10-26)**: The local Git repository has been initialized and the core Memory Bank documents have been committed.